MataLabCCF/ProjectedPCAAndModelSelection/README.md

 PCA arguments:
   --model MODEL [MODEL ...]
                         Regression model.
-If you do not provide a model the script willuse the selectModel.R to build the model
+If you do not provide a model the script will use the selectModel.R to build the model

 Programs:
   --plink2 PLINK2       Path of PLINK 2 (default = plink2)